 The most effective way to reach your school’s many audiences is a strategic mix of digital and print.
 And there’s no better print vehicle than your school magazine.
+This post is the first in a two-part series exploring how to leverage your school magazine to maximize engagement and impact.

 With the huge shift to digital and social media marketing for schools, many wonder if the traditional print alumni or school magazine is a dinosaur of days past.
 It takes valuable, often scarce, staff resources and dollars to produce.
 Isn’t it just for your older alumni?
 Doesn’t a younger audience—alumni, current and prospective parents, and prospective students—prefer digital-only content?